HozielMaverick/HozielMaverick.github.io/Capstone.md

 A Bit Pattern Generator (BPG), synchronized to an external clock, was connected to a Bit Error Analyzer (BEA), which interfaced with a Digital Communication Analyzer (DCA) to capture electrical eye diagrams and evaluate the signal-to-noise ratio (SNR) at data rates up to 70 Gbps.

-The test set up is shown below
+The test set up is shown below:

 <img src="/images/BPGGG.jpg" width="400">